opensearch-project/documentation-website/_search-plugins/vector-search.md

 ### k-NN vector

-You must designate the field that will hold vectors as a [`knn_vector`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector/) field type.
+You must designate the field that will store vectors as a [`knn_vector`]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector/) field type.
 OpenSearch supports vectors of up to 16,000 dimensions, each of which is represented as a 32-bit or 16-bit float.

 To save storage space, you can use `byte` vectors.
 For more information, see [Lucene byte vector]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector#lucene-byte-vector).